OSU-MC/MyClassroom/README.md

 ```
 npm run config
 ```
-- The server can be reconfigured by modifying the `/server/.env` file.
+- The server can be manually configured by modifying the `/server/.env` file.
 The `DEV_DB_...` and `TEST_DB_...` values should match those in the database/user creation commands listed in the setup steps below.
 Additionally, `CLIENT_URL` should be set to the front end application URL.
 For basic testing, the default values can be used.
-- The client can be reconfigured by modifying the `/client/.env` file. `REACT_APP_API_URL` should be set to the backend URL.
+- The client can be manually configured by modifying the `/client/.env` file. `REACT_APP_API_URL` should be set to the backend URL.
 For basic testing, the default values can be used.

 ### Start MyClassroom
 Start MyClassroom for local testing.
 For production deployments, we recommend building and serving the client seprately from the server.
 ```
-npm start
+npm run start
 ```

 ### Reset Database